You’ve probably heard that quantum computers can solve problems at speed unfathomable to traditional computers.

-Another fun fact about quantum computers is that so far, only a handful of companies have made quantum chips.
+One of the fun facts about quantum computers is that, so far, only a handful of companies have made quantum chips.
 They are Google with Bristlecone, IBM with IBM Experience and Q, Intel with Tangle Lake, Rigetti with 19Q, and D-Wave with Rainier.

 IBM launched Q, a 5 qubit quantum computer whose services you could use via the cloud in 2016.
 Two years later, the company upgraded it to 20 qubits of quantum processing power, which was a massive boost.

 10. The Quantum Artificial Intelligence Lab has released a 72 qubit processor.